konnectors/libs/packages/cozy-konnector-libs/docs/cli.md

 request('http://quotes.toscrape.com/')
 ```

 After running a request, a global $ object with a cheerio instance is available.
-Run :
+Enter :

 ```js
 $